-- Regularly inform stakeholders about the annual thematic workshops; - Where relevant, implement two stage public consultations on important topics, allowing stakeholders to comment at all stages of the consultation process; - Work with industry forums; - Make available information at all levels of work and in particular for important topics that impact consumers (net neutrality, roaming) through public debriefings, newsletters, press releases and information on its web page, Twitter and YouTube channels - Organize the annual BEREC Stakeholder Forum in a consultative manner that increases the level of stakeholder engagement, in particular with consumer organizations; - Strengthen the cooperation with other European institutions with the aim of delivering a more joined-up and coherent regulatory framework for stakeholders.
+- Become better at informing stakeholders about the annual thematic workshops; - Where relevant, implement more two stage public consultations on important topics, allowing stakeholders to comment at all stages of the consultation process; - Work with industry forums; - Make available more information at all levels of work and in particular for important topics that impact consumers (net neutrality, roaming); through public debriefings, newsletters, press releases and information on its web page, Twitter and YouTube channels. - Organize the annual BEREC Stakeholder Forum in a consultative manner that increases the level of stakeholder engagement; - Strengthening the cooperation with other European institutions with the aim of delivering a more joined-up and coherent regulatory framework for stakeholders.